Wisconsin Golf Cart Insurance (2026)

 Overview

-Wisconsin requires liability insurance for LSVs registered with the state DMV (25/50/10 minimum).
-Standard golf carts are not registered at the state level and are not subject to the state financial responsibility mandate under Chapter 344.
+Wisconsin requires liability insurance for LSVs and NEVs registered with WisDOT (25/50/10 minimum plus required uninsured motorist coverage).
+Standard golf carts are not LSVs and cannot be registered for public-road use through WisDOT.
 Golf carts may only operate on public roads where a municipality has adopted an ordinance under Wis.
 Stat.
-349.18, and the local ordinance may independently require insurance.
+349.18, and any local permit or insurance rule comes from that ordinance.

 Golf carts are popular in Wisconsin's many lake communities, resort areas, and smaller towns, particularly in the Door County peninsula, the Wisconsin Dells area, and around the state's numerous inland lakes.
 Many Wisconsin municipalities have adopted ordinances allowing golf carts on local streets during warmer months.
 The state's seasonal climate means most golf cart use occurs from May through October.